Nomad-Media/samples-js/movies/movie-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Gets content groups.](ref:getcontentgroups)
+> For more information about the API call used got to [Get Content Groups](https://developer.nomad-cms.com/docs/get-content-groups)

 ## Add Movie To Movie Group